ArthurGareginyan/my-syntax-highlighter/readme.txt

 * The function '_shortcode' updated.
 Variables are renamed for easier reading.

 = 2.20 =
 * CodeMirror library updated to the latest version v5.37.0.
-The directory structure is changed (files is better organized).
+The directory structure is changed (files are better organized).
 Added a test files for the CodeMirror modes.
 * The 'codemirror-settings.js' file updated.
 The 'mode' variable renamed to 'mime'.
 The default value for the 'mime' variable changed to 'text'.
 The typo is corrected.
 (Thanks to Evan Anderson @ejdanderson)
 * Added a function for getting the names of the CodeMirror modes by scanning the CodeMirror library included in the plugin.
 (Thanks to Evan Anderson @ejdanderson)
 * Added a callback function that returns an array of pairs "Language Name" => "mode" of the CodeMirror modes.
 (Thanks to Evan Anderson @ejdanderson)